 5. Tour the hospital & do some trial runs

 Some hospitals do offer a tour where you can go and familiarize yourself to know where the vending machines are or the waiting rooms, etc. And some offer a virtual tour.
 Hope you have picked a place where you want to birth.
 If not use this time to finalize.

 Trial runs to the hospital during your third trimester really helps you time how long it will take you to reach in peak traffic.
 That way you can decide to start on the estimated time when you are in labour.

 This is one of the most important things to do.
 Often, moms ignore the recovery and end up focusing more on birth.
 Do plan on things to do when you come home with a baby.
 Here are a few postpartum essentials and tips that helped me.
 Do not forget to grab your free Postpartum plan cheatsheet.

 7. Prepare your home for baby

-You must already have a baby checklist to buy before baby’s arrival.
+You must already have a baby checklist to buy before the baby’s arrival.
 Utilize this time to prepare & keep the home ready for the baby including cleaning, baby-proofing, organizing, etc.

 8. Decide on the baby name shortlist

 This is a fun thing to do & a great distraction in your third trimester.
 It is not essential to have a name ready but it really is fun to have a shortlist of names before you get really busy after the baby is born.
 Involve your partner or family members if you wish to add more fun.